-Double the impact of your support of the preservation of Quetico Park and the important youth focused education and research programs that the Foundation supports.
+The impact of your support will be doubled towards the preservation of Quetico Park and the important youth focused education and research programs that the Foundation supports.

 Thank you for your support.